-Interacting particle systems
+Interacting particle systems on a lattice

 Zero-range traffic model